Posted on

 What is your involvement in the fencing industry?

-10 to 20 staff units.
+I am married to a Fencing Contractor and run a fencing business with staff ranging from (depending on the scale of jobs) 10 to 20 staff units.
 We have a presence in the Forestry industry – our business was the first to be recognised in Forestry excellence from an industry outside of forestry.
-I manage the health and safety and operational side of the business.
+I manage the health, safety, and operational side of the business.

 Why did you volunteer to be on the FCANZ Board?

 My background is in Rural Banking for the past 20 years, where I worked for Rabobank for 16 of those.
-I resigned from that career during COVID times, to manage our business and I was also helping FCANZ navigate the COVID mechanism as it hit.
+I resigned from that career during COVID times to manage our business, and I was also helping FCANZ navigate the COVID mechanism as it hit.
 In the banking industry, I would visit clients, and their disregard for the fencing profession got me thinking we could do things better.
 That’s when I joined the Board to help with the process of recognising Fencing as a profession.
+I am the training liaison for FCANZ and the National Training Coordinator for NorthTec.
+I enjoy continuing to support the training and upskilling of our members and their staff, and I want to see the Certified and Accredited endorsements fully embedded.
+I want to help our members be recognised for the effort they continually put into themselves and their businesses.

 What skills do you bring to the Association?